AngusZA/symfony-goto-view/README.md

 ## regex

 Custom regex for matching file name strings.
-The strings will be searched for in the `symfony_goto_view.folders`.
+The strings will be searched for in the `symfony_goto_view.folders` folders.

 ## maxLinesCount